Baby Mama (Brandy song): Synopsis

 The video draws inspiration from Fosse-style choreography and the 1969 musical film Sweet Charity, specifically from actor Sammy Davis Jr. performance of the song "The Rhythm of Life".
 The video opens with Norwood and her dancers in an open warehouse surrounded by classic cars.
 Donning an array of colorful suits and jackets, Norwood performs a series of dance sequences with the dancers, fusing contemporary jazz and hip-hop stylings.
 Chance the Rapper appears in the video, interacting with Norwood through an orange two-seater.
+Vulture noted that the visuals feature Norwood and a "dozens of friends dancing in the street."

 Live performances

 Norwood first performed the song live on Good Morning America during their 2020 Spring Concert Series.
 She live streamed her performance from her home due to the COVID-19 pandemic.
 Norwood live-streamed a performance of the song on The Talk on May 12, 2020.

 Credits and personnel

 Credits taken from the liner notes of B7.